New Eligibility Requirements in Effect for 2021 Applications

 Your application, including the Structured Curriculum Vitae Form, Selection References and Institutional Reference are reviewed by the Selection Subcommittee against a standard deemed by us to be required of a doctor commencing FACEM Training.
 Offers to enrol in the FACEM Training Program will be made to all applicants who meet this standard.

 Following completion of the Selection into FACEM Training process, you will be notified of the outcome of your application.

 What happens if my application is successful?

 If your application is successful, you will be invited to enrol into the FACEM Training Program and must do so by the due date or forfeit your invitation to enrol.
-You may also apply to defer the commencement of your training.
+You may also apply to defer the commencement of your training, which must also be done by the enrolment due date.
 Full details of enrolment and deferral can be found in our Trainee Enrolment Policy.

-Successful applicants must note that training will not be credited towards FACEM Training until you have completed PGY2, which must be by the start of the training year.
+Successful applicants must note that training will not be credited towards FACEM Training until the commencement of the following medical training year.
 You must also obtain a training position in a site accredited for FACEM training and have completed the enrolment process, including payment of enrolment and annual training fees.

-If you are currently enrolled in our Emergency Medicine Certificate (EMC) or Diploma (EMD) Program you may apply for the FACEM Training Program, but you must have either completed or withdrawn from the EMC or EMD before enrolling into the FACEM Training Program.
+If you are currently enrolled in our Emergency Medicine Certificate (EMC), Diploma (EMD) or Advanced Diploma (EMAD) Program you may apply for the FACEM Training Program, but you must have either completed or withdrawn from the EMC, EMD or EMAD before enrolling into the FACEM Training Program.
 Please check the EMCD exam dates to ensure you will have the opportunity to complete your program before your enrolment due date for the FACEM Training Program.

 What happens if my application is unsuccessful?

 Unsuccessful applicants will be notified and provided with feedback on your application, including a summary of the areas that were considered deficient.

-If you are seeking to re-apply for selection into FACEM training, you will be encouraged to undertake further terms in emergency medicine, as well as terms in non-emergency disciplines, and seek new referees for your Selection References.
+If you are seeking to re-apply for Selection into FACEM training, you will be required to undertake further terms in emergency medicine, as well as terms in non-emergency disciplines, and seek new referees for your Selection References.

 How many times can I apply for Selection into FACEM Training?